-The abstract submission deadline has now ended.
+The abstract submission system is now closed

 ABSTRACT SUBMISSION FORMATS

-One aim of the Oxford Dysfluency Conference is to encourage stuttering research and to advance this aim we will be providing a high quality scientific forum for that research.
+One aim of the Oxford Dysfluency Conference is to encourage stuttering research and to advance this aim we will be providing a high-quality scientific forum for that research.

 All abstracts will be reviewed to ensure scientific rigor.
 Authors are requested to consider the relevance of research findings for clinical practice.
 Submissions with a clinical focus should consider the evidence base for the methods.

 Abstract submissions are sought for the following presentation formats: